albar965/littlenavmap-manual/en/MENUS.md

 The default directory to save the flight plans for the GTN units is `C:\Program Files (x86)\Lockheed Martin\Prepar3D v3\F1TGTN\FPL`.
-You might need to change the user priviledges on this directory if your saved flight plans do not show up in the GTN.
+You might need to change the user privileges on this directory if your saved flight plans do not show up in the GTN.
 Give yourself full control on this directory to avoid this.

 #### ![Add Google Earth KML](../images/icons/kmlfileopen.png "Add Google Earth KML") Add Google Earth KML {#add-google-earth-kml}